aisiklar/aisiklar/README.md

-- 👋 Hi, I’m @aisiklar.
-I am building, developing things.
+- 👋 Hi, I’m alptekin.
 - 👀 I’m interested in Web (web apps, PWA) and Blockchain / web3 / DeFi / dApp development.
-Tech Stack: javascript / reactjs, solidity, HTML, CSS, Python...
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me https://www.linkedin.com/in/alptekinisiklar/
 <!---